Travel by taste bud... where to go

 Before you leave, embark on a trip to the Ourika Valley to visit a saffron farm and a Berber village, where you can see local bread being prepared.

-Vietnam houses one of the world’s most exciting gastronomic cultures.
+Vietnam houses one of the world's most exciting gastronomic cultures.
 Renowned for its fresh flavours and vibrant spices, its use of ingredients such as shrimp paste and fish sauce is equally important in creating its distinctive taste.
-Indeed, it Vietnam you will typically come across simple ingredients cooked with real flair – especially within its thriving street food culture, which is a joy to discover.
+Indeed, it Vietnam you will typically come across simple ingredients cooked with real flair – especially within its thriving street food culture, which is a joy to discover with favourites such as beef and rice noodle rolls.

 Experiencing the joy and wonder of floating markets is also essential, so don't miss the one at Cai Rang in Ho Chi Minh City; it is the largest in Indochina.
 This metropolis is also a fabulous place for distinctive street food - especially thanks to the culinary quirks colonial times have left behind.
 Try bahn mi - a blend of French and Vietnamese cooking traditions.